Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 * Are the values of the variable **fixed**?
 If during the production, the values of the variable will **always be within the existing range**, then it can modelled as a factor.
 However, if the values can be **varied beyond the existing range** (EG. Year - 2026 to 2020 in the data, but want to use 2020+ in production), then it should be used as a Numeric variable to allow the model to **extrapolate** the effects
 * Does the variable need to have **numeric operations** performed?
 If so, it should be naturally kept as a numeric variable
 * Is the relationship with the target **monotonic**?
 If not, then converting it to a Factor would allow the model to have more complex relationships
+* Is the model prone to **overfitting**?
+If so, then converting it to a factor will increase the total number of variables, worsening the problem

 !!!
 Note